Eng-mohamedayman-cyber/Writeups/Wonderland_CTF/Wonderland.md

 now how to exploit :
-Read file "/home/alice/walrus_and_the_carpenter.py" at first. at first line can see "import random" this is very important thing because when python import liberary that search at first at the same path "/home/alice/???"
+Read file "/home/alice/walrus_and_the_carpenter.py" at first. at first line can see "import random" this is very important thing because when python import library that search at first at the same path "/home/alice/???"

 ![img](screenshots/Import_Random.png)